-This module is suitable for new writers as well as for those with some experience who would like to develop their skills.
-It will help you to identify your strengths and interests as a writer by giving you the opportunity to write in a range of genres: fiction, poetry, biography and autobiography.
+This module is suitable for new writers, as well as for those with some experience who would like to develop their skills.
+It will help you to identify your strengths and interests as a writer by giving you the opportunity to write in a range of genres: fiction, poetry, autobiography and biography.
 The emphasis is on finding your own directions and styles through experiment, practice and constructive feedback.
 The module is suitable not only for aspiring writers, but for anyone with a strong interest in reading and writing, who would like to deepen their understanding of the creative process.

-Part 2, Writing Fiction, introduces the main aspects of narrative including story structure and genre; showing and telling; character; point of view; and place and time.
+Part 2, Writing Fiction, explores the main aspects of narrative, including story structure and time; showing and telling; character and setting; point of view; and editing.

-Part 4, Life Writing, looks at biography and autobiography.
-Some of the central issues raised by life writing are discussed, including the nature of memory and forgetting, the performance of the self, and the representation of others.
-There are suggestions for finding subject matter, with an emphasis on the importance of memory.
+Part 4, Life Writing, looks at autobiography (or memoir) and biography.
+Some of the central issues raised by life writing are discussed, including the nature of memory and forgetting; the performance of the self; and the representation of others.
+Finding and researching subject matter and suitable forms are also explored.

-The final part, Going Public, outlines the requirement for professional presentation of manuscripts and submissions to agents and editors, as well as finding outlets for publication.
+The final part, Going Public, outlines the professional presentation of manuscripts and submissions to agents and editors, as well as finding outlets for publication.

 At the core of the module is the module book Creative Writing: A Workbook with Readings, which takes you week-by-week through the five parts.
-The emphasis is very much on practice through guided activities, supported by supplementary articles and literary examples by a diverse range of authors, including prose extracts, stories and poems to illustrate particular methods or strategies.
-The virtual learning environment contains audios, videos, animations and other interactive material to enhance your learning, such as interviews with writers talking about their own inspirations and techniques, and discussions with publishing industry professionals.
+The emphasis is very much on practice through guided activities, supported by essays and literary examples by a diverse range of authors, including prose extracts, stories and poems to illustrate particular methods or strategies.
+The virtual learning environment contains audios, videos, animations and other interactive material to enhance your learning, such as interviews with writers discussing their own inspirations and techniques, and discussions with publishing industry professionals.
 Face-to-face and online tutorials offer additional opportunities to receive guidance and support from tutors.

-This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued), and Voices, texts and material culture (A105).
+This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), and Cultures (A112) or The arts past and present (AA100) and Voices, texts and material culture (A105) (both now discontinued).
 These OU level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.